bion-slmn/vendor_management-/README.md

 # VENDOR MANAGEMENT SYSTEM

-This vendor managment system is built with python django This system will handle vendor proﬁles, track purchase orders, and calculate vendor performance metrics
+This vendor managment system is built with python django and Linux This system will handle vendor proﬁles, track purchase orders, and calculate vendor performance metrics

 ## USAGE